 Marine and Ecosystem Studies.
 Dickinson is an affiliate of the Semester in Environmental Science at the Marine Biological Laboratory (Woods Hole, MA) and of the Duke University Marine Laboratory.
 These programs offer specialized, full-semester options with field and lab courses for biology students.

 The Dickinson Science Program in England.
 Biology students have the opportunity to study for a semester or a year in the School of Biological Sciences at the University of East Anglia (UEA) in Norwich, England.
 This Dickinson program is overseen by an on-site Dickinson faculty member who advises students and teaches courses.
 UEA has an excellent biology program which was recently awarded the highest rating possible for teaching and research by the British government.

 The Dickinson Science Program in Australia.
 Biology students have the opportunity to study for one semester at the University of Queensland (UQ) in Brisbane, Australia.
 The University of Queensland offers a variety of outstanding science programs ranging from premedical studies to marine education.
 Examples of programs in which Dickinson students have participated include ecology of the Great Barrier Reef, human anatomy, and tropical rainforest ecology.
 UQ was recently selected as "Australia's University of the Year."

 Careers: A Biology major prepares the individual for entering the work force, for graduate school in the biological sciences, and for the health professions.
 Recent graduates are active in industry, research, teaching, medicine, and dentistry.

 Further Information: Members of the Biology department welcome inquiries from students at all levels and from academic advisors who may wish additional information.
-Please call the department academic coordinator, Janice Wiss (717-245-1329) or Jann Ernst (717-245-1296).
+The current department chair is Professor Kirsten Guss.